marczahn/pragmatic-dependency-injection-in-go/README.md

 use.
 At [Loopline Systems](http://www.loopline-systems.com) we used it by now and we will use it for our upcoming Go applications.

 That is it so far.
 I hope I could help you.
-If you complain about something or have something to add just let me know :-)
+If you want to complain about something or have something to add just let me know :-)